schaffererin/portfolio/AzureForStudents.md

-# Deploying your Python Script to the Cloud with Azure for Students
+# Deploying Your Python Script to the Cloud with Azure for Students

 **Meet Megan.**